 See all problems of the 1999 Nissan Pathfinder.

-The car involved was a 1999 Nissan Pathfinder.
-The vehicle identification number (VIN) is JN8AR07Y2X_.
 My "service engine soon" light came on after I filled it up with gas.
 Was told it was an oxygen sensor problem and then the code was cleared.
 Light came on again and it can't be seen at dealer for another week.
 A few months ago I had to get the transmission replaced and the rear and front shocks replaced and the car is only 3 years old.
 The company says that that happens sometimes.
-This problem occurred on 03/14/2003.

-The vehicle having this issue was a 1997 Nissan Pathfinder.
-The vehicle identification number (VIN) of this Nissan Pathfinder is JN8AR05Y5V_.
 Driver's seatbelt replaced 4 times due to locking up too tightly, won't release once tightened.
 Consumer has no movement, dealer kept replacing belts with same type.
 Also, problem with filler tube, it overflows when getting gas, it fills reservoir.
 Mechanic said it would cause problem.
 Canister was replaced.
 Accelerator stuck.
-It was 12/27/98 when this emission control issue occurred.

 See all problems of the 1996 Nissan Pathfinder.

 2001 Nissan Pathfinder with gas leak.
 Consumer states fuel leaked from the vehicle making it unsafe to drive.
 The dealer did not have all the parts to repair the problem.
 The consumer discovered there was a recall for the exact same problem they were experiencing.
 The engine light was on.
 The dealer replaced the 02 sensor. (recall 07v435000).